Spearman Rank Correlation Screening for Ultrahigh-dimensional Censored Data: Screening Procedures

-to measure the dependence between $X_k$ and $Y$.
-Then $\omega_k$ is utilized to serve as the population quantity of our proposed marginal utility measure for predictor ranking.
-It has a remarkable property that $\omega_k$=0 if and only if $X_k$ and $Y$ are statistically independent, which motivates us to utilize it for feature screening to characterize both linear and nonlinear relationships in ultrahigh dimensional covariates.
+which can be used to measure the dependence between $X_k$ and $Y$.
+Then, $\omega_k$ serves as the population quantity of our proposed marginal-utility measure for ranking the potential correlations between predictors and responses. $\omega_k$ has the remarkable property of being 0 if $X_k$ and $Y$ are statistically independent.
+This motivates us to utilize it for feature-screening to characterize both the linear and nonlinear relationships between responses and covariates.